 4.1 Who are the key players in project financings in your jurisdiction?
 Do any restrictions apply in this regard (eg, foreign ownership)?

-The key players in Canadian project financings are:
+The key players in project financings in Turkey are as follows:

 - insurance companies;